iann0036/tf-cfn-provider/docs/providers/azurerm/ApiManagement.md

 ### AdditionalLocation Properties

 `Location` - (Required) The name of the Azure Region in which the API Management Service should be expanded to.

+### Certificate Properties

+`EncodedCertificate` - (Required) The Base64 Encoded PFX Certificate.

+`CertificatePassword` - (Required) The password for the certificate.

+`StoreName` - (Required) The name of the Certificate Store where this certificate should be stored.
+Possible values are `CertificateAuthority` and `Root`.

+### Identity Properties

+`Type` - (Required) Specifies the type of Managed Service Identity that should be configured on this API Management Service.
+At this time the only supported value is`SystemAssigned`.

 ### Security Properties